 All at the same time, Polonia was developing interesting similarities with another key figure from 19th-century Polish culture, namely that of Matka Polka, or the Polish Mother.
 As Mateusz J. Hartwich notes:

-As Polonia became more ‘domesticated’, and as the Great War loomed nearer, the allegory's traditional role as a belligerent fighter for freedom was more and more taken over by the figure of a soldier.
-But the allegories of Polonia transcended the end of the 19th century, particularly with the the works of Malczewski and Wyspiański.
+As Polonia became more ‘domesticated’, and as the Great War loomed nearer, the allegory's traditional role as a belligerent fighter for freedom wasincreasingly taken over by the figure of a soldier.
+But the allegories of Polonia transcended the end of the 19th century, particularly with the the works of Jacek Malczewski and Stanisław Wyspiański.

-Whereas Stanisław Wyspiański could have still doubted the possibility of Poland regaining freedom (in fact, he did not live to see it), and as such his 1894 vision of Polonia still shares the earlier concept of a passive Polonia waiting for redemption (compare also Tetmajer’s Sleeping Polonia), the Polonias of Jacek Malczewski express joy at their regained independence.
-A triumphant or melancholy Polonia is one of the few recurrent motifs in the symbolic art of Malczewski.
+Wyspiański could have still doubted the possibility of Poland regaining freedom – in fact, he did not live to see it – and as such, his 1894 vision of Polonia still shares the earlier concept of a passive Polonia waiting for redemption (compare also Tetmajer’s Sleeping Polonia).
+Meanwhile, the Polonias of Jacek Malczewski express joy at their regained independence.
+A triumphant or melancholy Polonia is one of the few recurrent motifs in his symbolic artworks.
 In one of these paintings, the personification of the Polish state is pictured as wearing a crown, with a military mantle on her arms.

 And again, World War I did not put an end to the ubiquitous use of the motif.
-The ensuing Polish-Bolshevik war of 1920-1921 once again revived the need for a comabatant personification.
-But it was the last time Polonia was really popular.
+The ensuing Polish-Bolshevik war of 1920-1921 once again revived the need for a comabative personification.
+But this would be the last time Polonia proved truly popular.

-In the 20th century, Polonia seemed to have returned for a short while during Martial Law in 1981-1983, when the motif returned in the paintings of Sobocki and Dwurnik.
-One of the most recent interpretations of this motif was Franciszek Starowieyski’s Divina Polonia from 1998.
+In the 20th century, Polonia seemed to have returned for a short while during Martial Law in 1981-1983, when the motif returned in the paintings of Leszek Sobocki and Edward Dwurnik.
+One of the most recent interpretations of this motif was Franciszek Starowieyski’s Divina Polonia, from the year 1998.